Local coordinates and motion of a test particle in the McVittie spacetime: Perturbations of osculating elements due to the Hubble expansion

 \Eref{eq233b} concludes that the average value of the semi-major axis is not affected by the perturbing force caused by the Hubble expansion to the order of $H_0^2$ and is constant, that is, the average value of semi-major axis of the particle's orbit is not subject to cosmological expansion to the order of $H_0^2$.
 This conclusion is fully consistent with Einstein's principle of equivalence and agrees with the results obtained by the other researchers studying the influence of the cosmological expansion on the elliptical orbits of planets and binary stars \cite{mcvittie1933, carrera2010, bolen2001, Kopeikin_2012PhRvD}.

 However, we can proceed similar to the above method to calculate the perturbation of semi-major axis of the particle's orbit by taking into account the second and further terms in the expansion of equations \eref{eq228a}-\eref{eq228c}.
 We can see in that case the average values for the terms of equation \eref{eq231b} will contain a factor like $\left\langle H_0^{2+n} T^n \sin f \right\rangle \neq 0$, for any value of $n\geq1$.
 Here time $T$ should be expressed in terms of true anomaly $f$ through Kepler's equation \eref{eq197a}.
-This shows that in general $\left\langle {\rmd a_{H}}/{{\rmd} T} \right\rangle \neq 0 $ when more terms from equations \eref{eq228a}-\eref{eq228c} are used for the calculation of the average values, that is, the semi-major axis of the particle's orbit evolves very slowly with time at higher order terms of the order $H_0^3$.
+This indicates that, in general, we might expect $\left\langle {\rmd a_{H}}/{{\rmd} T} \right\rangle \neq 0 $ when more terms in the expansions shown in equations \eref{eq228a}-\eref{eq228c} are used to calculate the average values.
+However, as demonstrated in Appendix C, this expectation is not supported by the analysis of the asymptotic behavior of $\left\langle {\rmd a_{H}}/{{\rmd} T} \right\rangle $ for very large values of time $T$.